taulukointipalvelut/utab-server/README.md

 ## Documentation

-The documentation is available at [here](https://taulukointipalvelut.github.io/utab-server/) You can briefly see the methods supported in resource URLs at [here](MEMO.md)
+The documentation is available at [here](https://taulukointipalvelut.github.io/utab-server/)

+You can briefly see the methods supported in resource URLs at [here](MEMO.md)

+utab-core, which works inside the server, is [here](https://taulukointipalvelut.github.io/utab-core/)

 ## Attention